Translations

 Note:

-• For long English strings or containing special characters, if needed, an MD5 hash of the original English string may be used instead in version 7.0+.
+• For long English strings or containing special characters, if needed, an MD5 hash of the original English string may be used instead as of version 7.

-• If the English string contains HTML, make sure to also include it in the translated string.
-When copying text from a formatted text box (e.g., Home Page Notice on Configuration page), click the Source button and copy the full source as the English text string, matching HTML and spacing.
+• If the English string contains HTML, make sure to also include it in the translated string as they must match exactly including any spacing.
+Copying text from a formatted text box (e.g., Home Page Notice on Configuration page) will not allow a match for translation; use the browser to view source the page the string is displayed in and copy the HTML snippet for the string instead.

 • If either the original or translated string includes a single-quote ( ' ), the quote must be prefixed by a backslash ( \' ); smart quotes are best avoided.